 Big Life Foundation plays a fundamental role in the local economy.
 In addition to compensating farmers for vital livestock lost at the hands of predators, this organization is also the single largest employer of people in the Amboseli-Tsavo-Kilimanjaro area.
 Big Life Foundation has also set up two boarding schools and one elementary school, which provide education for approximately 300 students a year.

 As a company, we believe in preserving Earth’s natural beauty, and making sure that every child has an education.
 We are dedicated to providing whatever aid we can to help make this possible.
-To learn more about Big Life Foundation, or to donate click here.
-Please stay tuned for events we will be doing to support Big Life.

 As an artist, story-teller, and appreciator of all things beautiful, Temple St. Clair has made consistent funding of the arts a pillar of our philanthropy.
 Since the inception of our company, we have been dedicated to providing like-minded artists with whatever funding we can.